Shaping a Better Child Protection System

 - consultation with a local community based and relevant Aboriginal organisation

-- mandatory written information to be provided to birth parents and the child – this includes information about alternatives to adoption, financial and support services, possible emotional effects, the legal process and rights and responsibilities of parties, including FACS
+- mandatory written information to be provided to birth parents and the child – this includes information about alternatives to adoption, financial and support services, possible emotional effects, the legal process and rights and responsibilities of parties, including DCJ

 - counselling by an Aboriginal counsellor or, if the person refuses counselling, the provision of written information on Aboriginal customs and culture before a person gives consent or refuses to consent to the adoption